Cape Tribulation Accommodation - eco-accommodation in the Daintree

 Below are some suggestions on how to get here.

-Cape Tribulation lies at the end of the Great
+Cape Tribulation lies at the end of the scenic Great

 Barrier Reef Drive, one of Australia's great coastal drives

-with beautiful sea views along the way that runs from Cairns to
+with beautiful sea views along the way that runs 140 km. from

 The most enjoyable way to get to Cape Tribulation